13 Mar Program Development Coordinator – Myanmar

 Are you looking for a transformational opportunity?
 Do you want to expand your skillset, while contributing to an innovative international development project?
 Do you have an interest in global health or projects with a focus on women and children?
 If so, this opportunity to volunteer abroad might be just what you are looking for!

 Travel: Position is based at the EMBRACE project office

 Eligibility Requirements: Volunteer must be a Canadian citizen or permanent resident

 Application deadline: Applications are accepted on a rolling basis until the position is filled

-EMBRACE is a four-year project designed to improve the maternal, newborn and child health (MNCH) of vulnerable women, girls and boys in Cambodia, the Philippines, Rwanda through improving access to essential health services, building the capacity of local health workers, and providing community education programs.
+EMBRACE is a four-year project designed to improve the maternal, newborn and child health (MNCH) of vulnerable women, girls and boys in Cambodia, the Philippines and Myanmar through improving access to essential health services, building the capacity of local health workers, and providing community education programs.
 Funded in part by the Government of Canada through Global Affairs Canada, EMBRACE is a project led by ADRA Canada and implemented in partnership Youth Challenge International (YCI) and the Hincks-Dellcrest Centre (HDC).